 HS.MP.3 Students understand and use stated assumptions, definitions, and previously established results in constructing arguments.
 Students make conjectures and build logical progressions of statements to explore the truth of their conjectures.
 They are able to analyze situations through decomposition and produce counterexample(s) if necessary.
 Students justify their conclusions, communicate these conclusions, and respond to arguments of others.
 Students make plausible arguments by reasoning inductively about the data and take into account the context from which the data arose.
 Students are able to compare the effectiveness of two plausible arguments, and distinguish correct logic from flawed logic.
 If there is a flaw in an argument, then they explain why the logic is flawed.
 Students determine a general process and/or domain to which an argument applies.
-The students listen or read the arguments of others, decide whether the arguments.
+The students listen or read the arguments of others, decide whether the argument makes sense, and ask useful questions to clarify or improve the arguments.